clojuredocs/guides/articles/language/core_overview.md

 ### if

-(if ...) is the primary method of conditional execution and other conditionals are built upon (if ...).
+`if` is the primary method of conditional execution and other conditionals are built upon `if`.

-(if ...) is an expression that takes 2 expressions, and an optional third.
+`if` is an expression that takes 2 expressions, and an optional third.
 If the return value of the first expression is anything except nil or false, the second expression is evaluated and the result returned..

 If a third expression is provided, when the first expression returns nil or false the third expression is evaluated and returned.